davidtstill/Portfolio_Analysis/README.md

 # Portfolio_Analysis

-This analysis evaluates the performance among various algorithmic, hedge, and mutual fund portfolios and compares them against the S&P 500.
-Afterwards, I created a second portfolio (called "My Portfolio") utilizing the historical closing prices for Qualcomm, Coke and Disney to see how this group performed against the various funds and the S&P 500.
+This first part of the analysis evaluates the performance among various algorithmic, hedge, and mutual fund portfolios and compares them against the S&P 500.

+The second part of the analysis involved creating a custom portfolio (called "My Portfolio").
+This custom portfolio comprised the historical closing prices for Qualcomm, Coke and Disney.
+Lastly I compared the performance of "My Portfolio" against the initial group of funds to see how it stacked up.

 Key findings include:
 - Algo 1, an algorithmic trading hedgefund, had the highest cumulative return and the S&P 500 had the lowest.